Target Tones and Enclosures - 58 Guitar Patterns

 Chromatic Enclosures - Below and above

 As the title of this chapter implies, a chord tone can be enclosed chromatically from below and above.
 This is the simplest way to target notes, but it should be played with care because some of these chromatic enclosure patterns can be very dissonant.
-Therefore, if you want to bring a little bit of tension to your jazz improvisations, then you are at the right place !
-Try these four easy jazz lines below and judge for yourself.

 Chord root